 For more report inspiration, go to our Knowledge Base (KB) page.
 This is where I got the inspiration for this particular Power BI report navigation design.
 We collect a lot of reports and ideas from anything, not just from Power BI.
-There’s a lot of great websites, and so we collate them all in this section, Report Design Inspiration.
+There’s a lot of great websites and we’ve collated them in this section: Report Design Inspiration.

-You’ll find so many amazing reports here.
+You’ll find so many amazing reports there.
 This is an example of a great report design, which was made by a participant in one of our challenges.

 And this is the design inspiration for the Power BI report navigation example that I made.
 This isn’t Power BI, but you can make a Power BI report look like this quite easily.

-This is something that you might find on a well-designed website and we can now do that inside Power BI.
-It only takes creativity and a bit of imagination as well as finding the right inspiration.
+This is something that you might find on a well-designed website and we can now do that within Power BI.
+It only takes a bit of creativity and imagination.

-You could create reports that look exactly like this in Power BI easily.
-There is no reason why you can’t.
-We have all the shapes and colors available, as well as all the visualizations you need.
+You could easily create reports that look exactly like this in Power BI.
+We have all the shapes and colors available as well as all the visualizations you need.
 You just need to get innovative and our Report Design Inspiration is a huge help for you.